robinhood/faust/docs/playbooks/pageviews.rst

     $ faust -A page_views send page_views '{"id": "foo", "user": "bar"}'

 Now let us look at the changelog topic to see the counts.
-To look at the changelog topic we will use the kafka console consumer.
+To look at the changelog topic we will use the Kafka console consumer.

 .. sourcecode:: console